masak/strangelyconsistent-blog-posts/june-12-for-loops.markdown

 author: Carl Mäsak
 created: 2011-06-12T23:54:04+02:00
 ---
-Yesterday, we got array variables, and there was much rejoicing.
+Yesterday, we went through array variables, and there was much rejoicing.
 We saw how to add and remove things at the ends.
 We learned how to treat arrays as a single item.
 We learned how to inspect and change individual array elements.

 But there's something missing still.
 Something important.
 We will often want a way to say, "for every element in this array, do this...".

-We need a loop for arrays.
+We need a kind of loop for arrays.

     my @seasons = "winter", "spring", "summer", "fall";